Skip to content

 This page is the canonical specification for the template grammar used by Prompt Management.

 Most prompt authors only need variable substitution and a few standard Handlebars block helpers.
+Prompt Management also supports @{variable_name}@ composition references for reusable fragments.
 Scenario-specific additions, such as @{prompt}@, are collected later on this page.

 Grammar at a glance

 The supported grammar is standard Handlebars with the default helper set.
-Prompt Management also adds one non-Handlebars convention used only in scenario messages: the @{prompt}@ alias.
+Prompt Management also adds composition references with @{variable_name}@ and one convention used only in scenario messages: the @{prompt}@ alias.

 Mustache expressions